|

 Q. Where can I play in East and Central area?

-A. You can call SIA sport club ask for Paul Leong or John Woo.
-Playing
+A. You can call SIA sport club.
+Strictly intermediate or

 Or I can bring you there if you are shy.
 Just go and take a look to see